-The Sterling Systems & Controls batching systems line includes a semi-automatic basic system called the Hand Prompt Station.
-It can also be referred to as a System or Controller.
-It may also be referred to as a Manual System as the adding of each ingredient is fed manually by an operator into the batch container.
-The Hand Prompt Station can be implemented or applied in many different industries ranging from Feed to Food and more.
-It is an entry-level batching system at the low end of the cost scale.
+Sterling Systems & Controls batching systems includes a semi-automatic system called the Hand Prompt Batching Station.
+It may also be referred to as a Hand Prompt Batching System or Batching Controller.
+Some may also referred to it as a Manual System as the adding of each ingredient is fed manually by an operator into the batch container, though to call this system “manual” is really a misnomer.
+Other than material feeding, the system automatically weighs and controls operator actions, and provides lot track and batch validation capabilities.

 Hand Prompt Batching Station Applied

-The operator can weigh ingredients on one or two scales, depending upon how the formula/recipe is designed.
-The primary advantages of the Hand Prompt Batching system are to ensure that each ingredient in the chosen formula/recipe is added to the batch container, is within a customer programmable weight tolerance, and that the correct ingredient lot has been captured before the Hand Prompt Controller will advance the operator to the next ingredient in the formula/recipe to be added.
+The operator can weigh ingredients on one or two scales, depending upon how the formula/recipe is designed and how the system is equipped.
+The primary advantages of the Hand Prompt Batching Station/System are to ensure that each ingredient in the chosen formula/recipe is added to the batch container, is within a customer programmable weight tolerance, and that the correct ingredient is added and the ingredient lot has been captured before the Hand Prompt Batching Station/System will advance the operator to the next ingredient in the formula/recipe to be added.

 For the purpose of efficiency and speed, multiple batches can be weighed at the same time by using the “Max Containers per Scale” field on the “Schedule” screen to control how many batch containers are made up at one time, and by setting the “Batch Count” field to be the number of the desired batches that you would like to run at one time.

-The Hand Prompt Validation software will prompt the operator to scan the batch containers completed by the Hand Prompt Batching software, and verify that the ingredients in the batch containers are correct and within tolerances.
-This Validation software function is designed to run at the mixer, independent of the Hand Prompt Batching software.
+If the system is equipped with a Hand Prompt Validation Control Panel its software will prompt the operator to scan the batch containers (having an RFID tag or barcode label), completed by the Hand Prompt Batching software, and verify that the ingredients in the batch containers are correct and within tolerances.
+This validation function is designed to run at the mixer, independent of the Hand Prompt Batching System software.
 It can be integrated into the mixing process control or as a stand alone.

 The Hand Prompt Batching system provides real-time records for each batch produced, enabling the highest standards to be maintained by ensuring a consistent product.
-As batches are produced, the system records the batch data and can optionally print container or batch labels to the supplied ticket printer.
+As batches are produced, the system records the batch data and can optionally print container or batch labels to the ticket printer (if purchased with the system).
 It can also optionally print full page reports to a page printer.
-Additional reports and data can also be printed from the Hand Prompt Controller or remotely via the Sterling Systems & Controls supervisory software, WebCentral.
+Additional reports and data can also be printed from the Hand Prompt Batching Station/System or remotely via the Sterling Systems & Controls Supervisory Software, WebCentral.
 Batching container labels provide a hard copy of each ingredient along with the ingredient lot number and the required and actual formula weights.
 A time and date are also stamped on each report at the start and end of the batch.

-If an alarm condition occurs during the processing of a batch, the Hand Prompt system will record an alarm message thereby enabling a supervisor to review the performance of the operator and track problems that may occur later.
-The Hand Prompt Controller will maintain its database by automatically performing routine maintenance and backup procedures.
+If an alarm condition occurs during the processing of a batch, the Hand Prompt Batching System will record an alarm message thereby enabling a supervisor to review the performance of the operator and track problems that may occur later.
+The Hand Prompt Batching System will maintain its database by automatically performing routine maintenance and backup procedures.

-Please note that the Hand Prompt Controller must be put on the same network as any customer PCs which will be using the WebCentral software to view and manipulate data in the Hand Prompt Batching system.
-If there is not a plant ethernet network infrastructure in place, Sterling Systems & Controls can assist with specifying networking hardware and cabling if needed.
+Please note that the Hand Prompt Batching System must be put on the same network as any customer PCs which will be using the WebCentral software to view and manipulate data in the Hand Prompt Batching System database.
+If there is not a plant Ethernet network infrastructure in place, Sterling Systems & Controls can assist with specifying networking hardware and cabling if needed.

 Hand Prompt Batching – Receiving Process

-When raw ingredients your formulas/recipes are received the following procedure is used:
+Raw ingredients for your formulas/recipes are received, the following procedure is used:

-- The operator logs into WebCentral (assuming the overall system is so equipped) using a browser which is on a PC that is located in his area, perhaps it is the receiving area, and on the same network as the Hand Prompt Controller.
-Optionally, the operator may use the Hand Prompt Controller instead.
+- The operator logs into WebCentral (assuming the overall system is so equipped) using a browser which is on a PC that is located in his area, perhaps it is the receiving area, and on the same network as the Hand Prompt Batching System.
+Optionally, the operator may use the Hand Prompt Batching System operator interface instead.

-- Operator chooses the “Add New Lot” option on the “lot table”.
+- Operator chooses the “Add New Lot” option on the “lot table” screen.